-The Company recorded a tax provision of \$0.8 million for the first quarter of 2001.
-This compares to a tax provision of \$1.25 million recorded in the same period of last year.
+The Company recorded a tax provision of \$0.8 million for each of the first and second quarters of 2001.
+This compares to a tax provision of \$1.25 million recorded in each of the same periods last year.
 In general, these provisions were comprised of taxes payable by the Company's foreign subsidiaries.
 No tax benefit was recorded on the losses before income taxes in the U.S.